k8-proxy/icap-aks-delivery/Doc-Install&Usage.md

 ### 2.8 File Modifications

-- Currently below needs modifications

-- Edit backend.tfvars - this will be used as azure backend to store deployment state
+- Edit backend.tfvars running below script - this will be used as azure backend to store deployment state
 ```
-vim backend.tfvars

-# Change below values
-resource_group_name  = "gw-icap-tfstate"
-storage_account_name = "tfstate263sam"
-container_name       = "gw-icap-tfstate"
-key = "aks.delivery.terraform.tfstate"

-Note : First 3 values should be same as export values in .env file of step 2.3
+./scripts/terraform-scripts/setup_backend_config.sh
 ```
 - Edit terraform.tfvars